IBM/ibm-spectrum-scale-csi/tests/functional-tests/Readme.kubernetes.md

 ```
 pytest -m "volumeprovisioning and localcluster"
 ```
-like above format you can run followingtestcases
+like above format you can combine volumeprovisioning, volumesnapshot, localcluster and remotecluster markers.
+Few examples,
 ```
 pytest -m "volumeprovisioning and remotecluster"
 pytest -m "volumesnapshot and localcluster"